verbeemen/NLP--text_generators/README.md

 then the negative log probability of that character is -log(0.8) = 0.22. otherwise, if the model generates a next character with a very low probability, E.g. 0.01, then the negative log probability of that character is -log(0.01) = 4.6.
-(The Negative log likelihood is always a number between 0 and infinity)
+(The Negative log likelihood is always a number between 0 and infinity.)